 Alongside BOSS and TES5Edit, I would thoroughly recommend using an installation manager to install, update, uninstall, categorise and tidy your mods.

-You can of course install mods manually, which I cover in my extensive guide to installing mods yourself which can be found here.
+You can, of course, install mods manually, which I cover in my extensive guide which can be found here.

 The advantage of installing mods manually is that you have far more control over exactly what is installed.